baiaohou/cis550_app_expert/README.md

 4. cd to the client directory, do “npm install”
 5. cd to the server directory, do "npm start" to start the back-end server
 6. cd to the client directory, do “npm start” to start the front-end server
+7. You may use this testing account to log into our website：
+account: baiaohou@gmail.com
+password: 123

 ## Team members